Tinkerforge/doc/en/source/Hardware/Bricklets/Energy_Monitor.rst

 -----------

-The Energy Monitor :ref:`Bricklet <primer_bricklets>` is equipped with a 2.5mm jack plug for a current transformer and a TBDmm barrel plug for a voltage transformer.
+The Energy Monitor :ref:`Bricklet <primer_bricklets>` is equipped with a 3.5mm jack plug for a current transformer and a 3.5mm OD/1.35mm ID barrel plug for a voltage transformer.
 The transformer voltages are used to calculate voltage, current, energy, real/apparent/reactive power, power factor and frequency of mains voltage.
 Additionally the waveform for voltage and current is provided.